ibm-cloud-docs/discovery-data/backup.md

 ## Backing up Watson Discovery
 {: #wddata-backup}

-Perform the following steps to completely back up Watson Discovery:
+Perform the following steps to completely back up {{site.data.keyword.discovery-data_short}}:

   1. Ensure that the following services are running on your {{site.data.keyword.discovery-data_short}} instance.
     -  `Postgresql`